The Running Man (2025 film): Production

+Development

-In 2017, Edgar Wright revealed on Twitter his wish to remake the 1987 film The Running Man, itself an adaptation of the novel by Stephen King.
+In 2017, Edgar Wright expressed interest in directing a remake of the 1987 film The Running Man, itself an adaptation of the 1982 novel by Stephen King, with Chris Evans in the leading role.
+It has been a dream project for Wright, who was a fan of the original novel as a teenager but expressed disappointment with the 1987 film adaptation.
+When producer Simon Kinberg heard of this, he emailed Wright and asked him to join the project.

 In February 2021, Paramount Pictures announced a film based on the novel was in development.
 Wright was attached to direct, having developed a story with Michael Bacall, who wrote the screenplay.
-The new adaptation will not be a remake of the original film but a "much more faithful" adaptation of the source material.
+The adaptation would not be a remake of the original film but a "much more faithful" adaptation of the novel.
+Domain Entertainment co-financed the film with Paramount.

-Simon Kinberg and Audrey Chon were announced as producers under Kinberg's Genre Films, alongside Nira Park of Wright's British production company Complete Fiction.
+Kinberg and Audrey Chon were announced as producers under Kinberg's Genre Films, alongside Nira Park of Wright's British production company Complete Fiction.
 In April 2024, Glen Powell was cast in the lead role.
-Powell stated that he contacted Arnold Schwarzenegger, who gave the film his "full blessing".
-Additional cast members were announced in the following months.
-Domain Entertainment co-financed the film with Paramount.
+Powell said he contacted Arnold Schwarzenegger, who gave the film his "full blessing".

+Additional cast members were announced in the following months, including: Katy O'Brian, Daniel Ezra, Karl Glusman, Josh Brolin, Jayme Lawson, Lee Pace, William H. Macy, Michael Cera and Emilia Jones in October; Sean Hayes and David Zayas in December; and Colman Domingo in January 2025.

+Filming

 Principal photography began in the United Kingdom on 4 November 2024.
-It took place in London and for at least one week at Wembley Stadium for the shooting of an action sequence.
+It took place in London including at Canary Wharf and for at least one week at Wembley Stadium for the shooting of an action sequence.
 Shooting also took place in various locations around Glasgow, including the SEC Armadillo and OVO Hydro, and the Anderston Centre Other scenes were shot in Bulgaria.
-Filming concluded on 28 March 2025.
+Filming concluded on March 28, 2025.

+Editing

 Paul Machliss was the editor, making it his fifth collaboration with Wright.
 Industrial Light & Magic provided the visual effects.

 Music

-In September 2025, Steven Price was revealed to have composed the musical score, having previously worked with Wright on The World's End (2013), Baby Driver (2017), and Last Night in Soho (2021).
+In September 2025, Steven Price was revealed to have composed the score, having previously worked with Wright on The World's End (2013), Baby Driver (2017) and Last Night in Soho (2021).